mliew21396/remote-work/week-2/7-chrome-devtools/README.md

 <img src="../imgs/devtools-header.png" width="400" height="158">

 #### 8. Sidebar
 Move `div-3` to the right so it looks like a right sidebar it should be 15% the width of the screen and 100% of the height of the viewer window.
-You'll want to get help from Google on this one.
+You'll want to get help from Google on this one.<br>
 <img src="../imgs/devtools-sidebar.png" width="400" height="158">

 #### 9. Get Creative